Haris16-code/BJH-OS/DEV_DOCS.md

 **End of Developer Documentation**

-For questions, issues, or contributions, please contact the project maintainer or open an issue on GitHub.
+For questions, issues, or contributions, please contact us on [Discord](https://discord.gg/SdDSUtCbX8)